Dave Siciliano: Canadian national teams

-Siciliano was the general manager of an Ontario all-star team in the midget age group which played against a touring Soviet Union team, in a program overseen by the CAHA to identify prospect players for the Canada men's national team in ice hockey at the 1988 Winter Olympics.
+Siciliano served as chairman of the high-performance committee of the CAHA development council from 1983 to 1996, and assisted writing coaching manuals for the CAHA.
+He was the general manager of an Ontario all-star team in the midget age group which played against a touring Soviet Union team, in a program overseen by the CAHA to identify prospect players for the Canada men's national team in ice hockey at the 1988 Winter Olympics.
 He served as assistant coach of the Canada men's national under-18 team at the Phoenix Cup in 1987, then was head coach of Canada's under-18 team which won the silver medal at the 1991 Phoenix Cup in Japan.
 He was an assistant coach to Perry Pearn with the Canada men's national junior team which won gold at the 1993 World Junior Ice Hockey Championships in Sweden.

 Edmonton Ice

 On January 16, 1996, Siciliano was announced as the first head coach for the Edmonton Ice, an expansion team in the Western Hockey League.
-He signed a two-year contract, and had previously declined offers from the Red Deer Rebels, the Michigan Tech Huskies team, and the Italy men's national team.
+He signed a two-year contract, and had previously declined offers from the Red Deer Rebels, and the Michigan Tech Huskies team.
 Siciliano and team owner Ed Chynoweth, were committed to building a relationship between the Edmonton Ice and the local minor hockey program.

 The Edmonton Ice completed the 1996–97 season with 14 wins in 72 games, placed last overall in the league, and did not qualify for the playoffs.
 When the team began the 1997–98 season with nine losses and one tie, Siciliano was fired on October 24, 1997, and replaced by assistant coach Ryan McGill.
 During Siciliano's tenure, the Edmonton Ice lost 31 games by a one-goal margin.